Hugh Cornwell: Post-Stranglers solo career

 Beyond Elysian Fields (2004) was produced by Tony Visconti.
 MusicOMH described it as "something like a cross between [Bob] Dylan and Dire Straits at their best...with a dash of Travelling Wilburys for good measure".
 Beyond Elysian Fields was released on 180g vinyl in 2020 on HIS Records Ltd.

-In June 2008 Cornwell followed in the footsteps of Radiohead and Nine Inch Nails by initially offering his new album Hooverdam as a free download on his website.
+In June 2008, Cornwell followed in the footsteps of Radiohead and Nine Inch Nails by initially offering his new album, Hooverdam, as a free download on his website.
 The album was recorded at Toe Rag Studios with record producer, Liam Watson.
 It was accompanied by a film, Blueprint, which depicted the recording process of the album.
-Cornwell explained that the film was partly motivated by the risible quality of the DVD's accompanying contemporary CD releases.
+Cornwell explained that the film was partly motivated by the risible quality of the DVDs accompanying contemporary CD releases.
 Blueprint was described as "an engrossing film that borrows from [Jean-Luc] Godard's Sympathy for the Devil and [Norman] Jewison's The Thomas Crown Affair".

 The studio album Totem and Taboo followed in 2012; engineered and mixed by Steve Albini, it was described as "Cornwell's finest and most unashamedly epic moment since the punk era".
-Prior to a Scottish tour that year The Herald wrote “The album yields its eloquent lyrical strengths on repeated listenings: stand-out tracks include the evocative A Street Called Carroll, Love Me Slender, I Want One of Those, a commentary on consumerism, and, unquestionably best of all, the atmospheric, nine minute noir epic, In the Dead of Night, which should become a live favourite.
-Cornwell's forthcoming tour sees him play the new album and the Stranglers' landmark 1977 record, No More Heroes, but Totem and Taboo is strong enough on its own.".
+Prior to a Scottish tour that year The Herald wrote "The album yields its eloquent lyrical strengths on repeated listenings: stand-out tracks include the evocative 'A Street Called Carroll', 'Love Me Slender', 'I Want One of Those', a commentary on consumerism, and, unquestionably best of all, the atmospheric, nine minute noir epic, 'In the Dead of Night', which should become a live favourite.
+Cornwell's forthcoming tour sees him play the new album and the Stranglers' landmark 1977 record, No More Heroes, but Totem and Taboo is strong enough on its own."
 A review on the Witchdoctor.co.nz website stated that "In a world or egotistic over-achieving and slack-arse under-achieving, Hugh Cornwell knows how to play it just right, and Totem & Taboo is a master class in sticking to your guns and doing what you do well".